-8 World Bank Food Security Updates of October 27, 2022, page 13 compared with East African averages.
-In recent years (2022-23), average productivity of major crops in the main agriculture seasons were 1.7 tons/ha for maize, 0.98 tons/ha for beans, 8.2 tons/ha for Irish potatoes, 0.63 tons/ha for beans, 6.3 tons/ha for Irish potatoes, 8.1 tons/ha for vegetables, and 6.3 tons/ha for fruits products10.
+4. Nevertheless, the transformation in agriculture needs to build on competition and innovation and achieving higher productivity rates through private sector-led investment and development.
+Productivity remains moderate in Rwanda compared with East African averages.
+In recent years (2022-23), average productivity of major crops in the main agriculture seasons were 1.7 tons/ha for maize, 0.98 tons/ha for beans, 8.2 tons/ha for Irish potatoes, 0.63 tons/ha for beans, 6.3 tons/ha for Irish potatoes, 8.1 tons/ha for vegetables, and 6.3 tons/ha for fruits products.
 However, these numbers remain below regional averages, and range between three to six times less compared to regional countries with the best productivity levels.
 Prices for fertilizers have increased significantly, which has led to less fertilizer use and less food production.
-Between 2017 and 2021, fertilizer prices increased by about 26 percent for Urea, and about 16 percent for the Di-ammonium Phosphate (DAP)11 and Nitrogen, Phosphorus and Potassium (NPK) 17-17-1712.
+Between 2017 and 2021, fertilizer prices increased by about 26 percent for Urea, and about 16 percent for DAP and NPK 17-17-17.
 DAP and Urea prices almost doubled in just one year, between 2021 and 2022, and more than doubled for NPK, with an increase of about 115 percent.
-As a result, the use of inorganic fertilizers was reduced by more than 2 percent in one year 13 after an increase of over 10 percent in the previous 5 years.
+As a result, the use of inorganic fertilizers was reduced by more than 2 percent in one year after an increase of over 10 percent in the previous 5 years.
 The price of fuel has also increased drastically and has led to high transport costs that impact food imports and distribution within the country.
 Together with market driven research and seed systems, an increased private sector engagement will be important to drive the necessary transformation of the agricultural sector.
 More private sector investments are needed both on and off-farm in the agri-food sector.
-Experience from the Sustainable Agriculture Intensification and Food Security Project (SAIP) (P164520), hereafter referred to as SAIP I, has shown that $where \, small holder \, farmers \, organizations \, had \, strong \, market \, arrangements \, with \, agribusinesses; \, of f-takers \, and \, processors, \, and \, processors, \, are the contraction of the contrac$ it facilitated better access to inputs and extension services, increased use of irrigation and greenhouse farming; which had a positive effect on productivity levels, increased value addition opportunities, and farmers generated revenues.
+Experience from the Global Agriculture and Food Security Program (GAFSP) funded and World Bank administered Sustainable Agriculture Intensification and Food Security Project (SAIP) (P164520) hereafter referred to as SAIP I has shown that where smallholder farmers organizations had strong market arrangements with agribusinesses; off-takers and processors, it facilitated better access to inputs and extension services, increased use of irrigation and greenhouse farming; which had a positive effect on productivity levels, increased value addition opportunities, and farmers generated revenues.